-Information posted in relation to investment-based crowdfunding is likely to be within that definition.
-While there is an exemption for dealing with professional investors in paragraph (v) A of the definition of dealing in securities in Schedule 5 SFO, this would not be available since it is available only to a person who acts as principal in the transaction (this would not cover a crowd-funding platform) and it applies only to dealings with institutional investors (the definition of professional investors applicable to the exemption does not apply to professional investors under the Securities and Futures (Professional Investor) Rules (such as high net worth investors).
-There is an exemption for where a person as principal, acquires, disposes of, subscribes for or underwrites securities (paragraph (v) B of the definition of dealing in securities in Schedule 5 SFO), but this would not apply since it requires the person to act as principal and there is doubt that "disposes of" would extend to cover marketing activities.
+While there is an exemption from the Type 1 licensing requirement for dealing with professional investors in paragraph (v)(A) of the definition of dealing in securities, this would not be available since it is available only to a person who acts as principal in the transaction (this would not typically cover a crowd-funding platform).
+The exemption also only applies to dealings with institutional investors (and not to professional investors under the Securities and Futures (Professional Investor) Rules (such as high net worth investors)).
+In any event, crowdfunding typically involves raising funds from individuals - not institutional investors who are not typically interested in start-up investments.

+There is an exemption for a person who as principal, acquires, disposes of, subscribes for or underwrites securities (paragraph (v)B of the definition of dealing in securities), but this would again require the crowdfunding platform to act as principal and there is doubt that "disposes of" would extend to cover marketing activities.